release-argus/Website/content/en/docs/Legal/privacy-policy.md

 also click here to go directly to our table of contents.

 What personal information do we process?
-When you visit, use, or navigate our Services, we may process personal information depending on how you interact with Hymenaios and the Services, the choices you make, and the products and features you use.
+When you visit, use, or navigate our Services, we may process personal information depending on how you interact with Argus and the Services, the choices you make, and the products and features you use.
 Click [here](#1-what-information-do-we-collect) to learn more.

 Do we process any sensitive personal information?
 We do not process sensitive personal information.